dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
  okay and might
-remind people of the correct me if I'm wrong with np-hard and a lot of yeah if you're an industry and there's a year you're trying to solve your specific little nish problem and you think oh my gosh I'm not sure that there's even a simple solution to this you can what they commonly do is show that it's
+remind people of the correct me if I'm wrong with np-hard and a lot of if you're an industry and there's a year you're trying to solve your specific little nish problem and you think my gosh I'm not sure that there's even a simple solution to this you can what they commonly do is show that it's